-Members are requested to note:
+Members are requested to note the content of the paper.

-- The current position where marginal gains have been made / are being taken forward, but there is a fundamental imbalance between demand and capacity - No further funding for outsourcing is available within Forensic Services - The recognition this is collaborative challenge requiring a partnership solution.
+- The current position where marginal gains have been made / are being identified / are being taken forward, however, there will still be a fundamental imbalance between demand and capacity. - Further funding for outsourcing is being explored for 21/22 and has been requested for 22/23 - The recognition that this is a partnership challenge requiring a strategic partnership solution.